 Experience and expertise: Sean has been involved in the financial markets for over 30 years' with experience in business with offices in Singapore and Australia.

 Asia, Europe and the Americas.
 Sean has particular expertise in risk management.
 He founded Jacaranda Capital Partners, a boutique advisory and markets training

-Other current directorships: Non-Executive Director of Greka Drilling Limited.
+Other current directorships: None

+Former directorships (last 3 years): Non-Executive Director of Greka Drilling Limited